The $\mathsf{AC}^0$-Complexity Of Visibly Pushdown Languages: Language-theoretic and algebraic foundations and Ext-Algebras

 We say that an $\Ext$-algebra $(R, O)$ is \emph{finite} whenever $R$ is finite (which is the case if and only if $O$ is finite).
 The following theorem establishes the equivalence between visibly pushdown languages and languages recognizable by finite $\Ext$-algebras.
 Its proof provides effective translations from DVPAs to $\Ext$-algebras and vice versa.

-\begin{theorem} A language $L \subseteq \Sigma^\triangle$ is a VPL if, and only if, it is recognized by a finite $\Ext$-algebra. \end{theorem} \begin{proof} Let $L \subseteq \Sigma^\triangle$ be a language.
+\begin{thm} A language $L \subseteq \Sigma^\triangle$ is a VPL if, and only if, it is recognized by a finite $\Ext$-algebra. \end{thm} \begin{proof} Let $L \subseteq \Sigma^\triangle$ be a language.
 Before we prove the theorem we have the following claim, which can be easily proven by induction on $|u|$ and structural induction on $w$, respectively.

 \subparagraph{Claim.} Let $A = (Q, \Sigma, \Gamma, \delta, q_0, F, \bot)$ be a DVPA.
 We denote by $\pi_Q$ the projection of $Q \times \Gamma^*$ on $Q$ and by $\pi_{\Gamma^*}$ the projection of $Q \times \Gamma^*$ on $\Gamma^*$.
 It holds that $\DLang{A} \subseteq \Sigma^\triangle$ and additionally we have that